"Finding Abba" Tea & Coffee Meeting

 I was on the ground, with my hand in His, we frolicked about laughing and running around.

-I ducked my head in embarrassment and whispered, “Daddy” knowing that was the correct form of address in this place.
-Papa would also have been acceptable.
+I ducked my head in embarrassment and whispered, “Daddy” knowing that was the correct form to address Him in this place.
+“Pappa” would also have been an acceptable way to address Him.
 Shyly I asked, “Can my friends come, too?” knowing how much they would like it.
 He assured me that it would be so.

 A plate of cookies appeared.
 I reached for one and I nibbled on it as I sipped my tea.
 Looking into the kind, smiling eyes of my Daddy, my heart exploded with gratitude.
 I launched myself across the table, throwing my arms around His neck.
 “Oh, Daddy, thank you so much… You know exactly what I want, You even thought to bring cookies to have with our tea!”